intezzz/RGCT-NewHacks2021/README.md

  A developer would need some tools that are available for free on Windows, MacOS and Linus.
  1) Download npm and node.js
  2) Install and add nodejs/node_modules/npm/bin to PATH (this can be omitted)
- 3) Clone repository and change directories to HappinessApp-ReactNative
+ 3) Clone repository and change directories to front-end
  4) Run `npm install -g expo-cli` to install expo build services to emulate and test the application on your mobile device or emulator
  5) Run `npm install` to install all project dependencies
  6) Run `expo start` to commence app deployment on localhost network